imrein/ansible-monitoring/README.md

 # Grafana, Prometheus & Node_exporter ansible setup

 Simple role to setup a new Grafana & Prometheus server with a node_exporter.
-This has only been tested on an AlmaLinux 9.0 for now.
-This is still WIP and will be tweaked in the future.
+This has only been tested on:

+- AlmaLinux 9.0
+- AlmaLinux 9.1

 ## Requirements

-An `AlmaLinux 9.0` node.
+Minimum `AlmaLinux 9.0` node.

 ## Role Variables